dandalpiaz/markdown-pages.js/README.md

 ## TODO

+- Escape HTML in code blocks using JavaScript, so that escaped HTML doesn't have to be written in code blocks to render correctly
 - Eliminate 'pages' directory so that GitHub and hosted site can find assets using the same relative paths?